733amir/acm/Mentioned Problems in C.P.3.md

 4. Try **again** to solve it
 5. If you are **completely disappointed**, read the solution

+Some problems may not mentioned here, but they are solved.
+Look at sources.

 |Source|Number|Name|Status|Category|
 |:-----|-----:|:---|:----:|:--------:|
 |UVa|10911|Forming Quiz Teams|Unsolved|Unknown|